quotient-im/libQuotient/CONTRIBUTING.md

 to libQuotient (with the same guidance about putting generated and non-generated files in different commits).

+## How to check proposed changes before submitting them

+Checking the code on at least one configuration is essential; if you only have a hasty fix that doesn't even compile, better make an issue and put a link to your commit or gist into it (with an explanation what it is about and why).

+### Compiler warnings

+The warnings configuration applied when using CMake can be found in `CMakeLists.txt`.
+Most warnings triggered by that configuration are not formally considered errors (the compiler will keep going) but please treat them as such.

+If you want the IDE to be _really_ picky about your code you can use the following line for the Clang analyzer code model to enable most compiler warnings while keeping the number of false positives at bay (that does not include `clang-tidy`/`clazy` warnings - see below on those):
+`-Weverything -Werror=return-type -Wno-c++98-compat -Wno-c++98-compat-pedantic -Wno-unused-macros -Wno-newline-eof -Wno-exit-time-destructors -Wno-global-constructors -Wno-gnu-zero-variadic-macro-arguments -Wno-documentation -Wno-missing-prototypes -Wno-shadow-field-in-constructor -Wno-padded -Wno-weak-vtables -Wno-unknown-attributes -Wno-comma -Wno-string-conversion -Wno-return-std-move-in-c++11`.

+### Static analysis tools

+Recent versions of Qt Creator and CLion can automatically run your code through clang-tidy.
+The source code contains `.clang-tidy` file with the recommended set of checks that doesn't give too many false positives.

+Qt Creator in addition knows about clazy, a Qt-aware static analysis tool that hunts for Qt-specific issues that are easy to overlook otherwise, such as possible unintended copying of a Qt container.
+Most of clazy checks are relevant to our code; here's the configuration line the author of this text is using:
+`level2,no-foreach,no-non-pod-global-static,no-range-loop-reference,no-ctor-missing-parent-argument,no-missing-qobject-macro,no-jni-signatures,no-qt-keywords,no-qt4-qstring-from-array`

+### Continuous Integration

+We use CI to check buildability and smoke-testing on Linux (GCC, Clang), MacOS (Clang), and Windows (MSVC).
+Every PR will go through these, and you'll see the traffic lights from them on the PR page.
+If your PR fails on any platform double-check that it's not your code causing it - and fix (or ask how to fix if you don't know) if it is.

 ## Git commit messages

 When writing git commit messages, try to follow the guidelines in [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/):

-1. Separate subject from body with a blank line
+1. Separate subject from body with a blank line.
-2. Be reasonable on the subject line length, because this is what we see in commit logs.
+2. Be reasonable on the subject line length, because this is what we see in commit logs that are constrained in horizontal space.
 Try to fit in 50 characters whenever possible.
-3. Capitalize the subject line
+3. Capitalize the subject line.
-4. Do not end the subject line with a period
+4. Do not end the subject line with a period.
-5. Use the imperative mood in the subject line (*command* form) (we don't always practice this ourselves but let's try).
+5. Aim to use the imperative mood in the subject line (*command* form).
-6. Use the body to explain what and why vs. how
-    (git tracks how it was changed in detail, don't repeat that).
+6. Use the body to explain what and why vs. how (git tracks how it was changed in detail, don't repeat that).
 Sometimes a quick overview of "how" is acceptable if a commit is huge - but maybe split a commit into smaller ones, to begin with?

 ## Reuse (libraries, frameworks, etc.)

 C++ is unfortunately not very coherent about SDK/package management, and we try to keep building the library as easy as possible.
 Because of that we are very conservative about adding dependencies to libQuotient.
 That relates to additional Qt components and even more to other libraries.
 Fortunately, even the Qt components now in use (Qt Core and Network) are very feature-rich and provide plenty of ready-made stuff.

 Some cases need additional explanation:
 * Before rolling out your own super-optimised container or algorithm written